-Mr. Larson retired in 1991 as president and chief executive officer of Westwood-Squibb Pharmaceuticals Inc., Buffalo, New York, a subsidiary of the Bristol-Myers Squibb Company.
+Mr. Larson retired in 1991 as president and chief executive officer of Westwood-Squibb Pharmaceuticals Inc., a subsidiary of the Bristol-Myers Squibb Company.
 Prior to his retirement, he also served as a vice president of Bristol-Myers Squibb Company.
-Mr. Larson is a director and a member of the Examining and Community Reinvestment Act Committees of M&T Bank.
-He is a director of Pratt & Lambert, Inc. and Bryant & Stratton Business Institute, Inc. Mr. Larson is a trustee of Children's Hospital of Buffalo, Inc. and a director of the University at Buffalo Foundation, Inc.
+Mr. Larson is a director of M&T Bank, the chairman of its Examining Committee and a member of its Community Reinvestment Act Committee, and a member of the Examining Committee of M&T Bank, N.A.
+He is a director of Bryant & Stratton Business Institute, Inc. and Horus Therapeutics, Inc.